SirFrostingham/Runny/README.md

 Why use this over Window task scheduler?
- - This application always rubs at the Administrator level.
+ - This application always runs at the Administrator level.
  - This tool works around complexities and UI from Microsoft Task Scheduler.